 Male employees of public and private establishments under federal law get paid paternity leave of 30 days.

-Under agreements made with the Collective Bargaining Agent, employees who proceed on pilgrimage i.e., Hajj, Umra, Ziarat, are granted special leave up to 60 days.
+Under agreements made with the Collective Bargaining Agent, employees who proceed on pilgrimage i.e., Hajj, Umra, Ziarat, are granted special leave for up to 60 days.
 This benefit varies as per the applicable collective bargaining agreement.

 The employer’s contributions also finance work injury benefits.

-Private-sector employees and household workers with monthly earnings up to PKR 18,000 or PKR 22,000 in Punjab province are covered.
+Private-sector employees and household workers with monthly earnings of up to PKR 18,000 or PKR 22,000 in Punjab province are covered.

 Eligibility for benefits does not cease upon leaving covered employment.

 Employers’ contribution of 6% and employees’ contribution of PKR 40 of monthly roll for sickness, maternity, and work injury benefits fund these benefits.